-Moreover, the Project site design is not expected to interfere with groundwater recharge conditions.
-The Project includes underground retention facilities designed to collect and infiltrate the incremental between pre-development and post-development stormwater runoff volume resulting from the controlling storm event.
+Moreover, the Project site design for the interim and permanent facilities is not expected to interfere with groundwater recharge conditions.
+The Project includes underground retention facilities designed to collect and infiltrate the incremental increase between pre-development and post-development stormwater runoff volume resulting from the controlling storm event.
 This method of stormwater management will therefore facilitate groundwater recharge through infiltration.
 Infiltration opportunities are also provided in the form of pervious cover areas in the landscaping design.
 Less than significant impacts are expected.